0xYurii/blog-api/README.md

 **Runs on:** http://localhost:5174/ (or next available port)

 **Features:**
+- User signup and authentication
+- User profile page with stats
 - Login with authentication
 - Create, edit, and delete posts
 - Publish/unpublish posts